Early Life of Surya Sen

-.
-Surya Sen was a teacher by profession.
-One of his teachers had initiated into revolutionary ideas in the year 1916 when he was studying in the Chittagong College.
+Surya Sen was born on 18 October 1893 in Chittagong.
+One of his teachers had initiated in him the revolutionary ideas in the year 1916 when he was studying B.A. in Behrampore College.
 Thereafter he joined the revolutionary group ‘Anushilan’.

+After the Chittagong raid in 1930, a fierce battle took place where over 80 British troops and 12 revolutionaries were killed.
+Surya Sen and other surviving revolutionaries dispersed into small groups and hid in neighbouring villages, launching raids on government personnel and property.
 Surya Sen was always hiding as he was being constantly followed up by the police.
 He had to shift from one place to another due to this.
-Netra Sen had informed the British that Surya Sen was at his house.
-The British took him in their custody on February 16, 1933.
+Netra Sen had informed the British about Surya Sen. Either because of money, or out of jealousy, or because of both, Netra Sen told the British Government that Surya Sen was at his house.
+As a result, the police came and captured him on February 16, 1933.

 Death of Surya Sen